- Risk management is essential to any business, from financial institutions to shipping companies and everything in between.

 Data virtualization improves real-time organizational decision-making in the following ways:

 Data points that inform a single real-time risk decision could be as diverse as the demand for oil in California, atmospheric pressure in the Indian Ocean, and the political situation in Belarus.
-For this data to filter through effectively, they need to be in unified formats and tables.
+For this data to filter through effectively to the real-time risk analytics function, they need to be in unified formats and tables.
 Data virtualization creates an abstraction layer that allows data, regardless of its origin, to be organized dynamically depending on a given situation’s specific needs.

 Data virtualization is a platform-agnostic infrastructure that can combine both on-premises and cloud-based storage without ever having to copy or move data anywhere.
 Instead of having to bring data to a specific location, virtualization works with the data where it is.
 This increases the speed at which it can be utilized and reduces storage costs.

 The problem is that once data leaves your storage, you lose control over what happens to it.
 Data virtualization overcomes this by performing analytics within containerized secure execution environments.
+As data copies in the form of files are never made and distributed amongst collaborators, but rather all sharing is done inside these secure execution environments, admins can significantly limit potential data leakage.
 This way, collaborators can combine datasets without losing ownership.

 How Intertrust Platform helps inform real-time risk decisions

-By improving the speed with which data can be accessed and analyzed, Intertrust Platform helps organizations make real-time risk decisions more easily, effectively reducing liability and enhancing margins.
+By improving the speed with which data can be accessed and analyzed, Intertrust Platform makes real-time risk analytics and, subsequently decisions, easier , effectively reducing liability and enhancing margins.
 It also removes the need for more costly data warehousing solutions, which improves your bottom line.

 To learn more about how Intertrust Platform creates strongly governed data analytics environments that will improve your real-time risk decisions even more than DWaaS solutions, read more here or talk to our team.